atxarib99/CS4389Project/README.md

 First you will need a Java runtime environment if you do not have one already.
 Check out <https://www.java.com/en/>.

 For development you will also need a JDK, or Java Development Kit.
-We use OpenJDK which can be found here <https://openjdk.java.net>
+The most recent JDK can be found here: <https://www.oracle.com/java/technologies/javase-jdk15-downloads.html>

 ## Application Download